Loop the Loop (Olentangy Park)

 Loop the Loop was an early looping steel roller coaster which operated at Olentangy Park in Columbus, Ohio during the first decade of the 1900s.
 It was one of the first looping roller coasters to operate in North America, and it was designed and built by noted inventor Lina Beecher.

 History

 Loop the Loop was designed in 1904 by engineer and inventor Lina Beecher who was a supervisor at the American Railway Company.
 Beecher had previously designed the wooden Flip Flap Railway at Paul Boyton's Sea Lion Park on Coney Island, New York, but that coaster's circular loop produced excessive g-forces on its riders.
 Adapting the steel construction and teardrop-shaped loop pioneered by Edwin Prescott (builder of Loop the Loop roller coasters on Coney Island and Atlantic City), Beecher constructed the Loop the Loop at Olentangy Park.
 The coaster sat near the park's dancing pavilion.
-The ride was a failure, however, and it was removed shortly thereafter.
+The ride was a failure, however, and it was removed by the end of 1914.